 Good for a C-Note

-In 1926, the pair were in Vermont to avoid some of the mobs who had set on them in New York.
-Powell recalled it took an entire day for him and another bellhop to unload and unpack the four trunks and 26 pieces of luggage that the two traveled with.
+In 1926, the pair came to Vermont to avoid some of the mobs who had set on them in New York.
+Powell recalled it took an entire day for him and another bellhop to unload and unpack the four trunks and 26 pieces of luggage that the two brought with them.

 For their trouble, Powell recalled, Daddy had given Peaches a $100 bill to tip the bellhops with when they were done.
 Peaches tried to distract the boys by opening her robe and flashing them while she passed them a $10, but they insisted on the full $100.